 Remark 5.2.
-Although there are several methods to generate the desired α other than the one described in Section 4.2, these are expected to induce much longer isogenies, see Appendix B for details.
-As will be discussed in Section 5.2 below, such isogenies worsen the computational complexity of our collision attack.
-This is why we adopt the method described in Section 4.2 to find the desired α .
+Although there are several methods to generate the desired α other than the one described in Section 4.2, they are expected to induce much longer isogenies, see Appendix B for details.
+As will be discussed in Section 5.2 below, this worsens the computational complexity of our collision attack.